dimak01/sharp-bridge/README.md

 - User preferences changes are applied immediately
 - Transformation rule changes require manual reload (`Alt+K`)
 - Use `F1` for system help to see current configuration values including parameter table columns
+- Use `F2` for network status and troubleshooting information
 - Verbosity levels can be cycled per service for detailed debugging

 ### Network Configuration